sdsgisd/HGF/readme.md

 libigl (http://libigl.github.io/libigl/)

 ### Acknowledgement
-This program is built on SoapFilm3D, which is a simulation program accompanying the paper “Double Bubbles Sans Toil and Trouble: Discrete Circulation-Preserving Vortex Sheets for Soap Films and Foams”, Fang Da, Christopher Batty, Chris Wojtan, and Eitan Grinspun, Transactions on Graphics (SIGGRAPH 2015).
+This program is built on SoapFilm3D, which is a simulation program accompanying the paper “Double Bubbles Sans Toil and Trouble: Discrete Circulation-Preserving Vortex Sheets for Soap Films and Foams”, Da et al., Transactions on Graphics (SIGGRAPH 2015).